 The Personal Safety Committee is a multidisciplinary team of faculty, staff, administrators and students that work collaboratively to foster a safe and healthy campus environment.
 The primary focus and role of this committee is to review the University’s policies and procedures in relation to personal safety and provide recommendations on an annual basis in the form of a written report to the University’s administration.
 The following are the annual reports for AY 2019-2020 and AY 2020-2021.
 For previous years PSC annual reports contact firstname.lastname@example.org.

 The Personal Safety Committee fulfills the legal requirements of the New York State Article 129A of Educational Law 6431 and the SUNY Policy on Campus Safety Advisory Committees.

 The Personal Safety Committee works in conjunction with SUNY Brockport departments or teams that have a role in the overall health, safety, and security for the campus including: University Police department; Hazen Center for Integrated Care (Health Center, Counseling Center, Prevention and Outreach Services and Center for Select Respect); Student Behavioral Consultant Team, Office of Residential Life/Learning Communities and the Student Conduct System.

-The personal safety of all students, faculty, staff, administrators, and visitors is of primary importance to the College.
+The personal safety of all students, faculty, staff, administrators, and visitors is of primary importance to the University.
 The mission of the Personal Safety Committee is to promote a safe and healthy work and learning environment by providing an opportunity for the campus community to provide input and recommendations for enhancement of personal safety.

 In carrying out its primary mission, the committee is committed to the following guiding principles: